 "Velocity" is the most common metric, and it is the one most often abused beyond the Agile team.
 In other cases, “feature percent complete” based on linked stories can also provide similarly misleading information rarely worth the investment it takes to assemble.

-A good measure is the "cumulative flow diagram" (CFD) of stories moving through states, which provides visibility on cycle time, works-in-progress, velocity, and an estimated time required to complete the overall plan.
+A good measure is the "cumulative flow diagram" (CFD) of stories moving through states, which provides visibility on cycle time, work-in-progress, velocity, and an estimated time required to complete the overall plan.
 A cumulative flow diagram provides good feedback on flow and lack of flow, which is caused by impediments.
 The cycle time of a user story from “in-progress” to “accepted” is another measure of flow.
 Six sigma practices can be used to identify and reduce variation in cycle times and increase flow accordingly.
 Cumulative flow for features is another important metric that most often highlights cross-team dependencies owning different components needed for delivery of a feature.
-Cross-team dependency and solution integration impediments, highlighted by feature (or larger work item) cumulative flow, often can only be resolved by executives that own the end-to-end value delivery.
+Cross-team dependency and solution integration impediments, highlighted by feature (or larger work item) cumulative flow, can often be resolved by executives that own the end-to-end value delivery.

 The best flow metrics will also include an element of employee engagement or employee happiness.
 When this metric is trending the wrong way, soft skills and team emotional intelligence are needed to understand and resolve any contributing issues.
 In this case, an examination of outliers often reveals the root cause of the real problem, rather than a focus on averages.